4d/docs/website/translated_docs/es/FormObjects/properties_Entry.md

 ![](assets/en/FormObjects/property_shortcut.png)
-> You can also assign a shortcut to a custom menu command.
+> También puede asignar un acceso directo a un comando de menú personalizado.
 If there is a conflict between two shortcuts, the active object has priority.
 For more information about associating shortcuts with menus, refer to [Setting menu properties](https://doc.4d.com/4Dv17R5/4D/17-R5/Setting-menu-properties.300-4163525.en.html).

 To view a list of all the shortcuts used in the 4D Design environment, see the [Shortcuts Page](https://doc.4d.com/4Dv17R5/4D/17-R5/Shortcuts-Page.300-4163701.en.html) in the Preferences dialog box.